Systematics of Acacia

 - A third clade comprises taxa in the A. murrayana species group.
 These taxa occur predominantly in semi-arid and arid regions.

-Recently, Honours student James Kidman, analysed the phylogeny of the phyllodinous Acacia species that occur outside Australia.
-He discovered that all extra-Australian taxa are nested within Acacia, although not as a separate lineage, but in four clades.
-These findings, among others, suggest a connection between taxa in the Indian Ocean (A. heterophylla) and Hawaii (A. koa and relatives).
-This research is currently being prepared for publication.
+We have analysed the phylogeny of the phyllodinous Acacia species that occur outside Australia, discovering that all these taxa are nested within Acacia, although not as a single lineage.
+These separate clades of Acacia found outside Australia, with close relationships to Australian species, indicate different timings of range expansion for Acacia.
+An intriguing prospect is the human-mediated transport of species through a connection between taxa in the Indian Ocean (A. heterophylla) and Hawaii (A. koa and relatives).

-World Wide Wattle [http://www.worldwidewattle.com] is an excellent source of further information on Acacia.
+World Wide Wattle is an excellent source of detailed information on Acacia species.

-Our research group is also currently carrying out studies on the Mimosoid legume tribe Ingeae.
-Recent results indicate that the closest relative to Australian Acacia in the strict sense is Paraserianthes lophantha, a member of the tribe Ingeae and a widespread weed, with a disjunct natural distribution in Western Australia and Indonesia.
+Our research group is also currently carrying out studies on the close relatives of Acacia in the mimosoid legume tribe Ingeae.
+We have discovered that the sister group to Acacia is Paraserianthes lophantha, a member of the tribe Ingeae and a widespread weed, with a disjunct natural distribution in Western Australia and Indonesia.

 - Gillian Brown (The University of Melbourne)